nyurik/kibana-vega-vis/README.md

 ### Sizing and positioning
 ##### Vega and Vega-Lite
 By default, Kibana Vega graphs will use `autosize = { type: 'fit', contains: 'padding' }` layout model for Vega and Vega-Lite graphs.
 The `fit` model uses all available space, ignores `width` and `height` values, but respects the padding values.
-You may override this behaviour by specifying a different `autosize` value.
+You may override this behavior by specifying a different `autosize` value.

 ##### Vega on a map
-All Vega graphs will ignore `autosize`, `width`, `height`, and `padding` values, using `fit` model with zero padding.
+All Vega and Vega-Lite graphs will ignore `autosize`, `width`, `height`, and `padding` values, using `fit` model with zero padding.

 ## Development